Sliced cucumber pickled in salt and garnished with ginger, this simple Japanese pickled cucumbers (Tsukemono 漬物) recipe is your summertime staple.

 - Peel the ginger and cut into julienne strips.

-- Put all the ingredients in the Ziploc bag.
+- Put the cucumber, salt, and ginger in the Ziploc bag.

 - Remove the air out and seal completely.

 - Place a heavy object on top of the cucumbers and refrigerate it for 1-2 hours.
 Here I sandwiched the Ziploc bag with two plates and then put the mortar on top.
 I recommend 3 hours at most otherwise it gets too salty.
 Check the level of saltiness according to your preference.
-Serve and enjoy.
+Enjoy!